chrissnell/GoBalloon/README.md

 ----------
 Initial work has been focused on making the communication and telemetry systems functional.
 To that end, this is what works right now:

+* APRS Controller (uses APRS and AX.25 libraries to send and receive messages to/from ground control)
+* Balloon cutdown, triggered remotely by APRS message
 * NMEA GPS processing / gpsd integration
 * AX.25/KISS packet encoding and decoding over local serial line and TCP
 * APRS packet parser-dispatcher: examines the raw packets and dispatches appropriate decoder(s)